 - Read the full paper: The Growing Price Gap between More and Less Healthy Foods: Analysis of a Novel Longitudinal UK Dataset by Nicholas Jones, Annalijn Conklin, Marc Suhrcke, Pablo Monsivais

 Among widespread media coverage of this story were reports from Channel 4 News, The Daily Telegraph, The Times (£), The Daily Mail, The Independent, The Scotsman, NHS Choices Behind the Headlines, Huffington Post, Newsweek, LBC Radio, BBC World Service and a number of regional BBC Radio stations.

-CEDAR in the media: Walking, cycling and public transport beat the car for wellbeing
+Walking, cycling and public transport beat the car for wellbeing

 Walking or cycling to work is better for people’s mental health than driving to work, according to research by health economists at the University of East Anglia and the Centre for Diet and Activity Research (CEDAR).

 The study shows that people who stopped driving and started walking or cycling to work benefited from improved wellbeing.
 In particular, active commuters felt better able to concentrate and were less under strain than if they travelled by car.

 These benefits come on top of the physical health benefits of walking and cycling that are already widely documented.
 Experts also found that travelling on public transport is better for people’s psychological wellbeing than driving.